Women's Trad Festival 2022

 Our 2021 workshop was focused on helping you and your children develop the skills to trad climbing together safely and independently after the festival.

 As with the other ticket types, we will be publishing full details when we release the dates for the 2022 festival.

 This year we are running a ticket ballot.
 This means that everyone who wants to attend the festival as a learner can apply, and successful climbers will be randomly selected from the applications.
 The ballot for this year's festival is now closed.

 As well as a range of ticket types, there are several other supporting roles which we would not be able to

 run the festival without:

+These lovely ladies and men take our learner ticket holders out climbing.
+They all hold their RCI/SPA or above.
 They will spend the weekend teaching gear placements, building anchors, building confidence and some may get their learners leading.